FundamentalFrequency/LMN-3-Build-Guide/README.md

 ```
 Note the destination filename is rc.xml.

-Next, edit the configuration file (using geany is a bit easier than nano for this)
+Next, edit the configuration file:
 ```
-$ geany /home/pi/.config/openbox/rc.xml
+$ nano /home/pi/.config/openbox/rc.xml
 ```
-Scroll all the way down to the bottom of the file and find the configuration tag for applications (you can search for `</applications>`).
+Scroll all the way down to the bottom of the file and find the configuration tag for applications.
 We need to add a new  application tag as a child of this applications tag (there may already be a few children too, just add the new one at the end.)
 This new application tag will undecorate only the LMN-3 application.
 The tag you need to add looks like this:
 ```
 <application name="LMN-3">
   <decor>no</decor>